Our Dog Friendly Sledding Tours In Tromsø

 We collect you from the rendezvous point via bus and drive you to our dog kennels.
 You have time to spend with the huskies and their adorable pups before kitting yourself out for the adventure with all gear included in your tour costs.

-We’ll introduce you to your professional sled driver, or “musher,” as we like to call them.
-After the introductions, it’s time to start the trip.
 You’ll be sharing your sled with one or two other people on tour, giving you plenty of opportunities to discuss the amazing scenery while snapping photos of the natural beauty surrounding the landscapes.

 Your tour involves a smooth ride through the mountain ranges surrounding the city of Tromsø, stretching as far as the Malangen peninsula and the Balsfjord before heading back to camp.